kristapsdz/rpki-client/README.md

 # Portability

-For the most part, **rpki-client** is trivially portable to any system supporting OpenSSL or libressl.
+The **rpki-client** is portable to the extent that it will compile and run on most modern UNIX systems.
+It uses [oconfigure](https://github.com/kristapsdz/oconfigure) for its compatibility layer.

-However, the system depends heavily on OpenBSD's security mechanisms to safely and securely parse untrusted content.
+However, the system depends heavily on OpenBSD's security mechanisms (only enabled on OpenBSD installations) to safely and securely parse untrusted content.
-A port of the system without equivalent security measures is not complete and should not be trusted.
+Those running on a non-OpenBSD operating system should be aware that this additional protection is not available.